 A roof certification is a detailed inspection of the current state of the roof by a licensed specialist.
 This is different than your home inspector and appraiser.
 They do not typically have the experience and know-how to issue a thorough VA roof inspection.
 These experts look at the condition of the roof, including any movement, the soundness of the flashing, and even the gutters and downspouts.

 When there are no repairs needed, they are generally asked to estimate the remaining lifespan of the roof.
 For a VA loan, the lender wants to see that it should last a minimum of two years.

 Who Issues the Roof Certification?

 A professional roofer will issue your roof certification.
 They might be able to issue this guarantee immediately, as long as there were no repairs necessary to the property.
-On the other hand, the company should be able to issue a roofing certification after they perform any of these necessary repairs.
+On the other hand, the company should be able to issue a roofing certification after they perform any of the repairs.